Huntington's Disease

 - Experimental validation in patient-derived neuronal models shows that modest, controlled increases in FAN1 can safely and effectively slow the expansion process

-Our therapeutic solution
+HD therapeutic solution

-- A first-in-class, ASO-based therapy designed to precisely and safely upregulate FAN1 at the post-transcriptional level.
+Harness is developing a first-in-class, ASO-based therapy designed to precisely and safely upregulate FAN1 at the post-transcriptional level.
+Built on our proprietary MISBA®platform, the ASO construct:

 - Provides self-limiting, controlled increases in FAN1 levels within a safe and efficacious range to avoid the risks associated with over-expression